-How to Add Effects To Elements of the Same Clip
+How to Add Effects to Elements of the Same Clip

-To add transition effects manually to timeline elements of the same source clip, proceed as follows:
+To add transition effects manually to timeline elements of the same source clip,

 1. Place the nowline close to the transitions on which you want to add an effect.
 For example: